junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "I'm not sure 'alive' is the right term here."
 Dean glances back to check how much farther they can back away before hitting anything.
 "I have a theory, but I don't want to test it."

 "Dean?"
 Cas glances quickly at Dean then looks back at the stones.
-The cherubs have moved in that split second when neither of them are not looking.
+The cherubs have moved in that split second when neither of them is looking.
 They moved closer to them, small chubby arms reaching out like babies asking for a cradle, mouths opening, tiny fangs showing at the edge of the lips.

 Dean gasps again when he looks back, dragging both of them hurriedly away, farther from the statues.
 "Don't look away!"
 He snaps.
 "Okay, call me crazy, but here's my theory: They can only move when we are not looking.
 So as long as we keep our eyes on them, we are safe."